code42/incydr_python/docs/logging.md

 ### Disable Rich formatting
-To disable Rich formatting in your log output:
+To disable Rich formatting in your log output, you can do any of the following:

 - Set `INCYDR_USE_RICH=false` in your environment
 - Initialize client with `use_rich` argument set to False: `client = incydr.Client(use_rich=False)`